Sign inGet started

 !iruby register --force

-After reseting the project state, you should be able to use Ruby in your notebooks.
+After resetting the project state, you should be able to use Ruby in your notebooks.

 Ruby On Rails